 Thiago has a strong background in technology, having worked at Ericsson and Brasil Telecom.
 He later founded the tech company Web Advisor Software and was a partner at BI Asset Management.
 Thiago has a Bachelor’s Degree in Electrical Engineering from the University of Michigan, an MBA from George Washington University and an MBA in Finance from FGV.
 He is a Board Member at HelpSaúde, Ingresse, NutreBem, Hands and Muxi.

 Kadu’s career spans technology firms such as Microsoft, HP and Ericsson in Latin America, Asia and the United States.
 Co-founder of Confrapar, Kadu is a pioneer of the Brazilian PE Industry, and led the sale of QuickLessons to the German group Bertelsmann.
-He has a Bachelor’s Degree in Electronic Engineering from UFMG and an MBA from FGV.
+He has a Bachelor’s Degree in Electrical Engineering from UFMG and an MBA from FGV.
 Kadu is a Board Member at BlueOpex, Fielo, Flapper, JobConvo, Unicoba and ChefsClub.